-Visit from Edinburgh the most spectacular landscapes of the Scottish Highlands with our excursion to Loch Ness, Glencoe Valley and Highlands.
+Visit from Edinburgh the most spectacular landscapes of the Scottish Highlands with our excursion to Loch Ness, Glencoe and Highlands.
 Enjoy the forests of the Los Trossachs National Park.
-Crossing the Glencoe Valley, Ben Nevis, the highest mountain in the United Kingdom, awaits us.
+Crossing Glencoe, Ben Nevis, the highest mountain in the United Kingdom, awaits us.
 Later, the Great Glen will welcome us.
 In its heart the waters of the great lakes of Scotland are immersed.

 Go ahead and embark on a cruise on Scotland’s best-known lake, the home of the most mythical monster in the country: Nessie.
 To finish, he offers a pint in a pub in Pitlochry, a Victorian village on the banks of the River Tay.

 Our meeting point is at 190 of High Street at The Royal Mile, Edinburgh where the tour to Loch Ness will start.
 After passing by Stirling, from the bus, you will be able to spot the impressive silhouette of the Stirling Castle and the monument of William Wallace.
 We will then go through The Trossachs National Park and after passing by Callander we will make a stop at the entrance of Loch Lomond National Park and The Trossachs: Kilmahog, where, if you’re lucky, you may see some Highland cattle.

 We will arrive at Rannoch Moor, surrounded by mountainous landscapes, lochs and valleys.
 We will stop in one of the most beautiful and magical valleys in Scotland, Glencoe, where the bloody massacre of the MacDonald clan took place.
 You will be able to take some great photos of The Three Sisters and also try to spot some of the famous scenery from famous films such as Harry Potter and James Bond.

 We will make a quick stop at this viewpoint to enjoy the incredible views of a variety of lochs, forrests and mountains.